TamaraMaeder/CMT_project/README.md

 * End time: t_end= 250 s
 * Timestep: dt =1.0 s.

-Finally the last catgory of input is the fitting parameters used to calculate the albedo in the C program: Albedo_func.c.
+Finally the last catgory of input is the fitting parameters used to calculate the albedo in the C program: Albedo_fct.c.
 They are:
 * const double g = 0.85
 * const double a = 2.0
 * const double TWO_PI = 2.0 * 3.14159265358979323846